UjeshSisodia/StudyScholar/README.md

 StudyScholar is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
-The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS
+The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.

 Aim: